-My son ‘Tommy’ was turning 5 and wanted a pirate ship cake.
+My son ‘Tommy’ was turning 5 and he was really into pirate cakes.
 I decided to make it a Captain Feathersword Pirate ship cake for a friendlier feel.
 I had seen the pirate ship in a cake book I have but I changed a lot of it to look different.
 On the night everybody loved it and thought the cake was great.

 I made this Pirate cake for my son, Logan ‘s, 4th birthday.
 He wanted a pirate birthday so I hopped online knowing I would find the best pirate cakes on www.coolest-birthday-cakes.com.